zwets/kcst/README.md

 `kcst` predicts species and MLST from assembled sequences or raw reads.

-@@ UNDER CONSTRUCTION @@

 Home: <https://github.com/zwets/kcst>

 ## Introduction

 `kcst` predicts species and multi-locus sequence type from assembled or raw reads.
-It does this by comparing the kmers in the query sequences with those found in the MLST profiles, picking the alleles best covered by the query.
+It does this by comparing the k-mers in the query sequences with those in the MLST profiles, picking the alleles best covered by the query.

 `kcst` does this 'all in one go'.
-Instead of first predicting species in order to pick the applicable MLST schema, it matches the query across all MLST alleles.
+Instead of first predicting species in order to pick the applicable MLST scheme, it matches the query across all MLST schemes at once.

+By using a k-mer mapping approach, kcst is very fast.
+It typically takes about a second to type one assembled genome.
+The binary core of `kcst` is `khc` (k-mer hit count).
+It can be used standalone to rapidly compute sequence similarity of a query with each of a set of subject sequences.

+> **Work in Progress**
+>
+> 1. The `kcst` wrapper which translates the allele hit scores produced by
+> `khc` to corresponding ST-number(s) is work in progress.
+>
+> 2. `khc` accepts reads files (it auto-detects whether input is FASTA, FASTQ,
+> or plain DNA), but until it can do input sampling, querying with reads is
+> obviously much slower than with assemblies.

 ## Quick Start